dbeck/dbeck.github.io/_posts/2015-10-05-simple-TCP-message-performance-in-Elixir.markdown

 elapsed usec=451250 avg(usec/call)=45.125 avg(call/msec)=22.1607 avg(call/sec)=22160.7
 ```

-Roughly 22k messages roundtrips per second.
+Roughly 22k message roundtrips per second.

 ### Conclusion

 Being honest I was hoping that this is going to be faster.
 But I am not disappointed by the results.
 My next experiment will optimize the protocol because I suspect this lock step order is not a good fit for Elixir.
+Message throttling and asynch acknowledgement would help a lot, but yet to be tested.

 For a few observations about local messaging performance here is an [older post](http://dbeck.github.io/price-of-being-distributed/).